near/NEPs/specs/ChainSpec/Consensus.md

 ## Approval condition
 The approval condition above

-> Any valid block must contain approvals from block producers whose cumulative stake exceeds 2/3 of the total stake in the epoch.
+> Any valid block must logically include approvals from block producers whose cumulative stake exceeds 2/3 of the total stake in the epoch.
 For a block `B` and its previous block `B'` each approval in `B` must be an `Endorsement` with the hash of `B'` if and only if `B.height == B'.height + 1`, otherwise it must be a `Skip` with the height of `B'`

 Is more complex that desired, and it is tempting to unify the two conditions.
 Unfortunately, they cannot be unified.